 We also have a very strict “look and leave alone” approach for our holidays, with regards to the wildlife and marine ecosystem.
 Throughout the trip our “leave only a wake “ policy is reinforced by the skipper and crew.

-We use all local products and mostly local services with the intention of helping to support local businesses, create employment and contribute to the overall sustainable development of Tobermory and the Isle of Mull and of the Sandbank/Dunoon region.
+We use all local products and mostly local services with the intention of helping to support local businesses, create employment and contribute to the overall sustainable development of Oban and of the Sandbank/Dunoon region.

-Tourism is increasingly a vital part of the income for the local residents of Mull, the Hebrides and of the somewhat remote, isolated but beautiful region of the Cowal peninsular.
+Tourism is increasingly a vital part of the income for the local residents of Oban, the Inner and Outer Hebrides and of the somewhat remote, isolated but beautiful region of the Cowal peninsular.

 St Hilda Sea Adventures is very aware of the special nature of the environment in which it operates and makes every effort to run the boat in a way that protects the pristine places it visits.